Gilbert0106/company-introduction/README.md

 4. **Save the Changes:**
    - Save the changes to the `.env` file.
-### Important Note:

-- **Security:** Ensure that your `.env` file, especially containing sensitive information, is not shared or committed to version control.
-Add it to your `.gitignore` file to prevent accidental commits.

 # A) Starting the container using docker-compose
 In order to use the application you will need to build an image and start a container of it.